 - 164. Mr. Hogan said that any former range states should still be considered a Range State.
 Removing or modifying dams along the Danube would result in fish such as the shad repopulating their former range. - 165.
 Mr, Morgan reported that CITES had been working with WCMC on updating a database dating from the 1970s.
 Covering 20,000 species it recorded all range states and local extinctions. - 166.
 Mr. Galbraith said that climate change had brought species management to the fore, and translocation programmes and site networks were among the responses developed.
-Responses had to be flexible and legal enforcement more rigid.
-IUCN guidelines on wetlands were being rewritten to take account of climate change and the Scientific Council should ensure that migration was not overlooked.
+Responses had to be flexible, whilst maintaining the quality, rigour and appropriateness of the approaches used.
+IUCN guidelines on wetlands were being rewritten to take account of climate change and the Scientific Council should ensure that the issues involved to maintain migratory routes were not overlooked.